 Who Is Responsible for My Injuries Following a Semi-Truck Accident?

 Many people assume that semi-truck accidents are similar to automobile accidents in terms of liability, meaning that one of the drivers is responsible.
-However, if you are injured in a semi-truck accident, several parties may actually share liability for the collision.
+However, if you are injured in a semi-truck accident, several parties may share liability for the collision.

 These parties include:

-- Trucking company: A trucking company may face responsibility for an accident if the company violated any state or federal laws, such as requiring the driver to drive for more extended periods of time than permitted under the law.
-The company may also have negligently hired a driver, for instance, if the company hired a driver who it knew had a history of driving problems.
-Additionally, it is also possible for a trucking company to face liability for the truck driver’s negligence under the respondeat superior theory.
-Under this theory, if a truck driver is an employee of the company and acting within the scope of his or her employment at the time of the accident, the company is responsible for the crash.
+- The trucking company: A trucking company may face responsibility for an accident if the business violates any state or federal laws, such as requiring the driver to be on the road for longer than what is permitted.
+The company may also have negligently hired a driver — for instance, if they knew the driver had a history of driving problems.
+The company may also be liable under the respondeat superior theory — when a truck driver is an employee and acting within the scope of their employment at the time of the accident.

-- Manufacturer: In some instances, a semi-truck accident may result from a defective truck or truck part (such a poorly designed trailer hitch).
-In these instances, the manufacturer of the faulty or defective part will face responsibility for the accident.
+- The manufacturer: When a semi-truck accident results from a defective truck or truck part (such as a poorly designed trailer hitch), the manufacturer will be held responsible.

-- Cargo company: Another common cause of trucking accidents is improperly or overloaded cargo.
-In such a case, the cargo company will face liability for any resulting accident and injuries.
+- The cargo company: If cargo is not secured properly or a load is too heavy, the cargo company will face liability for any resulting accident and injuries.

 As you can see, it is not always clear who is responsible for a semi-truck accident.
-In some cases, there may be more than one defendant, and in other situations, both the victim and the truck driver may share responsibility.
-That is why you must speak with an experienced personal injury lawyer as quickly as possible.
-He or she can start gathering the critical evidence that you will need to prove fault and damages.
+In some cases, there may be more than one defendant, while in other situations, both the victim and the truck driver may share responsibility.